Undergraduate Financial Support for UK 'home' students

 Once you have enrolled and are attending, you may also be eligible for additional financial support through the University.
-There are scholarships and bursaries that, depending on your personal circumstances, you may be able to receive.
+There are scholarships and bursaries that you may, depending on your personal circumstances, be able to receive.
 Some you are automatically awarded, such as the Travel Fund, and others you need to apply for, such as the Sports Scholarship.

-On top of this, the University has its own hardship fund called the Dennis Turner Opportunity Fund.
-Although we cannot guarantee an award we do try and help as many students suffering financial difficultes as possible.
+On top of this, the University has its own hardship fund called the Dennis Turner Hardship Fund.
+Although we cannot guarantee an award we do try and help as many students suffering financial difficulties as possible.

 A part time job can help ease the journey through University and make a useful addition to your CV.
-The Workplace Recruitment Shop can help you to find work to fit in round your studies.
+The Workplace can help you to find work to fit in round your studies.

 Paying course fees

 If you wish, you can take out a Tuition Fees Loan from the Government which covers the full course fee.
-You pay it back once you've left university and your income is more than £26,575 (set by the Government in April 2020).
+You pay it back once you've left university and your income is more than £27,295.
 More information on repayments can be found at: repayments.

-It's available to eligible full-time higher education students and does not depend on family income.
+It's available to eligible full-time and part-time higher education students and does not depend on family income.

 The Tuition Fees Loan is paid directly to the University of Wolverhampton by the Student Loan Company and covers the full cost of the course.

 Visit student finance on the gov.uk website to find out more.

-Should you be lucky enough to have someone else pay for you, whether your employer is paying for some or all of your fees or you have received funding from a charitable organisation, we will need to see formal evidence of who is paying and how much they are going to pay (could be an actual amount or percentage).
-An email will not suffice, we will need official letterheaded paper and a signature.
+Should you be lucky enough to have someone else pay for you, whether your employer is paying for some or all of your fees or you have received funding from a charitable organisation, we will need to see formal evidence of who is paying and how much they are going to pay (this could be an actual amount or percentage of the fee).
+An email will not suffice, we will need official letter-headed paper and a signature.